dgadiraju/nifi-workshop/04 Triggering Jobs using NiFi.md

+As part of this session we will talk about how to trigger jobs using NiFi.
+We will also talk about **Wait** and **Notify**.

+* Creating Database and Table
+* Executing Commands
+* Execute Shell Command - Process output
+* Execute Shell Script - Using output destination attribute
+* Execute Spark SQL Query
+* Wait and Notify

 ## Creating Database and Table

+Let us create a database and table for trips data.
+We will create partitioned table where the table is partitioned by year.
 ```
 CREATE DATABASE IF NOT EXISTS training_citibike;
 CREATE EXTERNAL TABLE IF NOT EXISTS training_citibike.trips (